 Sadlers Wood does not currently benefit from any buildings on site.
-The infrastructure that exists is spread across the site and includes notice boards, way markers, paths, a play area, and benches.
+The infrastructure that exists is spread across the site and includes notice boards, way markers, paths, a play area, benches, and a new owl sculpture.
 Rangers monitor all infrastructure as part of their management of our sites, carrying out weekly checks and full monthly site inspections.
 The ranger team will carry out most of the repairs as necessary.
 Where appropriate the Council's property services team will deal with larger repairs.
 Sadlers Wood is a site which does not have a ranger presence every day and as such we also have the facility on the Council's website for visitors to report damages and defects.